Jeffrey Anderson (game designer)

+Jeffrey Anderson is currently serving as the founder and managing director of Kickstand, LCC.
+Kickstand is a boutique corporate advisory firm that offers professional guidance and consulting support to digital gaming, media and technology companies.
+In this role, Anderson provides seed and venture capital as well as board management, product strategy, and marketing support.

 Biography

-Jeffrey Anderson received an undergraduate degree from the University of Illinois at Urbana–Champaign where he was one in the top 3% of his graduating class.
+Anderson received an undergraduate degree from the University of Illinois at Urbana–Champaign where he was one in the top 3% of his graduating class.
 He also has a JD from the University of Chicago where he served on the University of Chicago Law Review.
 After graduating, he went to work as an attorney at the law firm of Holleb & Coff in Chicago, Illinois.
 Feeling that the legal profession was not for him, he joined with Thomas Ptak and others to start Mission Studios (which was later sold to Take-Two).
 After that, he moved to Los Angeles and joined Viacom's consumer products division where he worked on various initiatives from Star Trek licensing to the Bubba Gump Shrimp Company.
 In 1998, Electronic Arts recruited him to join its Austin, Texas studio to oversee the Ultima Online franchise along with Raph Koster and Richard Garriott.

 Then, in 2001, Turbine Inc recruited him to be its president and CEO.
 The company had a software development agreement with Microsoft at the time to develop Asheron's Call 2, but wanted to expand the business and become the largest independent MMORPG company in the world.
 Anderson successfully raised capital from Highland Capital Partners and Polaris Venture Partners, and secured the rights to develop two new MMORPG games known as Dungeons & Dragons Online and The Lord of the Rings Online.
 He went on to raise $30 million in additional funds from Tudor Ventures and Columbia Capital for development and expansion capital.
-Mr. Anderson left Turbine in 2008 and the company was subsequently sold to Warner Brothers.
+Anderson left Turbine in 2008 and the company was subsequently sold to Warner Brothers.

-After a short break, Mr. Anderson went on to found Quick Hit and Quick Hit Football.
+After a short break, Anderson went on to found Quick Hit and Quick Hit Football.
 This new online gaming studio developed the world's first free-to-play National Football League-licensed online football game.
 The company raised capital from New Enterprise Associates and had some moderate success before it was ultimately sold to Majesco in 2011.
-As a part of Majesco's senior executive leadership, Mr. Anderson was responsible for driving the company's social and mobile business, including the original Quick Hit Football game as well as Cooking Mama and other titles.
+As a part of Majesco's senior executive leadership, Anderson was responsible for driving the company's social and mobile business, including the original Quick Hit Football game as well as Cooking Mama and other titles.